 Acropolis of Athens

 This is the one thing that comes to mind when thinking about Greece’s capital, it is certainly the most important landmark and something everyone will recognize when seeing a picture.
+Thus, something to be visited during the first day of your 2 days in Athens itinerary or included in any Athens itinerary.

 The Athenians know that and I got the feeling that everything in the city revolves around this: there are a lot of cool rooftop bars overlooking the beautiful ruins, fancy hotels have rooftop restaurants and pools with Acropolis view, the most buzzing and touristic streets will be found at the foot of this hill.